Zur deutschen Fassung dieses Artikels.

-On top of that, the walk would go through Glenbow Ranch Provincial Park, so it should be beautiful.
-If the weather would be cooperating.
+On top of that, the walk goes through Glenbow Ranch Provincial Park, so it should be beautiful.
+If the weather would be cooperative.

 I leave the house before sunrise, to make sure that I will get to Cochrane before sunset.
 First, I have to walk through suburbs like Bearspaw (which you have seen in the third season of Fargo), but soon, my excited eyes catch sight of the mountains.

 The first shock appears in the shape of a huge bison on the other side of the road.
 My heart almost stops beating, that’s how scared I am.
 Such a monster!
 Luckily, it is fully occupied with having breakfast and doesn’t spot me.
 (Maybe it’s actually a moose or a reindeer, I am not that familiar with these Nordic animals yet.)

 Having risen early saved my life.
 That way, the owners of the gardens which I have to trespass in order to reach the river were still asleep.
 A few hours later and they would be sitting on their patios with rifles, ready to shoot.

 In case I miss the river, I could also use the railway for orientation.
 This is actually a general piece of advice for hiking in Canada.
 Following the railway, you will always reach the next town or ultimately the sea (if you don’t die of hunger or cold before).
 And when one of the long freight trains passes by, you can jump it and shorten your journey.

 Instead of the train, I have to jump yet more fences, because there is no other way to reach Glenbow Ranch Park from this side.
 If you want to emulate the hike, this is the spot where you climb into the park:

 There is no other way.
 Unfortunately, most land is Canada is fenced in and barbwired off.
 If a park ranger will catch me, I am simply going to say that I was walking on the frozen river and got lost.